cdeletre/gmtools/README.md

                         Minimum WAV/OGG size in bytes to target (default 1MB) -a [AUDIOGROUP], --audiogroup [AUDIOGROUP]
                         Audiogroup ID to process (option can repeat).
 By default any.
+  -N [NO_WRITE], --no-write [NO_WRITE]
+                        Don't write the updated file for this audiogroup number (option can repeat).
+By default none.
+  -O [ONLY_WRITE], --only-write [ONLY_WRITE]
+                        Only write the updated file for this audiogroup number (option can repeat).
+By default write all.
   -b BITRATE, --bitrate BITRATE
                         nominal bitrate (in kbps) to encode at (oggenc -b option).
-0 for auto (default) -r, --recompress      Allow ogg recompression
+0 for auto (default) -B, --buffered        Don't flush stdout after each line (incompatible with the patcher screen) -r, --recompress      Allow ogg recompression
   -y, --yes             Overwrite the files if already present without asking (DANGEROUS, use with caution) -d DESTDIRPATH, --destdirpath DESTDIRPATH